 I still had some time on my hands, so I decided to try to get as close as possible to the crash area.
 I reckoned I’d have to walk about a kilometre into the forest and it was possible to follow the line where the old track went.
 That’s what I did, occasionally pushing through brambles.
 After I had walked for a while I thought I might be in the right area, so I took a few photos of nothing but small trees and shrubbery.
 Then I decided I hadn’t gone far enough and trotted further along the line of a raised bank, which must have been for spectators.
 No sign of anything, so a little disappointed I turned round and started to walk back towards the paddock.

 Then something caught my eye.
 Two tall pine trees on their own and between them a wooden cross where the stone one had been originally.
 It was a much simpler but certainly more poignant tribute than the official one.
 I stood for a while thinking that the Lotus had careered much further off the track than I ever imagined.
-Then I headed back to the paddock, on the way finding out that, actually, there is a much easier route to the tribute.
+Then I headed back to the paddock, on the way finding out that, actually, there is a much easier route to the tribute (see sidebar).

 Jim Clark’s death remains a mystery, but now there is another one.
 Why have the Hockenheim authorities decided to dupe fans into thinking you can’t reach the original site?
 And who placed the wooden cross there?